morrownr/Monitor_Mode/Monitor_Mode.md

 #### Information

-The script, `start-mon.sh` , will rename your selected wifi interface name to `wlan0mon`.
+The script, `start-mon.sh` , can stop and restart the processes that can interfer with monitor mode operation abd it can change the following characteristics of your selected wifi interface:

+mode
+MAC address
+channel
+txpw

+The script, `stop-procs.sh` , can stop and restart the processes that can interfer with monitor mode operation.

 -----